MarynaShavlak/dev-interview-hub/src/entities/Comment/ui/CommentCard/README.md

 ## Features
 1. **Conditional Rendering**:
    - **Loading State**: Displays a `CommentCardSkeleton` component when `isLoading` is `true`, providing a placeholder while data is being fetched.
-   - **Feature Toggling**: Utilizes `ToggleFeaturesComponent` to conditionally render either the `CommentCardRedesigned` or `DeprecatedCommentCard`, based on the `isAppRedesigned` feature flag.
+   - **Feature Toggling**: Utilizes `ToggleFeaturesComponent` to conditionally render either the `CommentCardRedesigned` or `CommentCardDeprecated`, based on the `isAppRedesigned` feature flag.
 This allows the component to adapt to different UI designs seamlessly.

 2. **User Information Display**: Provides an interface to display the avatar and username of the comment's author, as well as the comment text, ensuring that all relevant information is accessible.